rameerez/profitable/README.md

 # Founder-friendly shorthand for trailing twelve-month revenue
 Profitable.ttm.to_readable # => "$123,456"

-# Get recent revenue annualized (useful for secondary TrustMRR-style revenue multiples)
+# Get recent revenue annualized (useful for TrustMRR-style revenue multiples)
 Profitable.revenue_run_rate(in_the_last: 30.days).to_readable # => "$96,000"

 # `estimated_valuation` remains as a backwards-compatible alias of `estimated_arr_valuation`